williamsk3vin/Kaggle/Medical Insurance Cost/README.md

 ## 1. Project Overview

-This project explores the UCI Heart Disease dataset to understand the factors that contribute to heart disease and to build predictive machine-learning models that can identify patients at higher risk.
+This project analyzes the Medical Insurance Cost dataset to understand the factors driving higher insurance charges and to build predictive models for estimating individual costs.
+The workflow spans exploratory analysis, feature engineering, and model evaluation, with a focus on how interaction effects enable interpretable linear models to achieve strong predictive performance.
-The goal is to walk through a full end-to-end data science workflow — from exploration to modeling and interpretation — while keeping the analysis understandable and clinically meaningful.

-This project highlights how data can support early detection of heart disease and provides a practical example of applying machine-learning techniques to a real medical dataset.

 ---